astrapi69/wicket-examples/README.md

 ```
 Call then http://localhost:8080/

 Another way is to start the example application programmaticly with jetty.
-In every example project there exists a start class with a main method that have the prefix Start**** and the suffix ****Examples.
+In every example project there exists a start class with a main method that have the prefix Start**** and the suffix ****Examples, for the above example this would be the java file StartComponentExamples.

 ## Want to Help and improve it? ###